San Pedro

 Call For Pricing

-Impressive furnished studio, one, two and three bedroom apartments within a highrise development in Los Angeles, CA. Located in the heart of DTLA, the development is minutes from Grand Hope…
+Lavish furnished studio, one and two bedroom apartments within an historic development in Downtown Los Angeles.
+Located in the center of DTLA, the development is ideal for Golden Gate University,…

 Call For Pricing